sangam14/CloudNativeLab/Docker/Overview/Understanding_Docker.md

 | |One component failure will cause the whole system to fail |
 <br>

+# Key Concepts of Microservice Architecture

+Before you start building your own applications using microservices, you need to be clear about the scope and functionalities of your application.

+Following are some guidelines to be followed while discussing microservices.

+   -  As a developer, when you decide to build an application separate the domains and be clear with the functionalities.
+   -  Each microservice you design shall concentrate only on one service of the application.
+   -  Ensure that you have designed the application in such a way that each service is individually deployable.
+   -  Make sure that the communication between microservices is done via a stateless server.
+   -  Each service can be furthered refactored into smaller services, having their own microservices.

 # Problem Statement

 While Uber started expanding worldwide this kind of framework introduced various challenges.
 The following are some of the prominent challenges